dombrant/100-days-of-code/r1-log.md

 ### R1D17 (January 20th, 2018)
 Almost done with the Codecademy Python course.
 I finished another section on classes.
 It's nice getting more experience with OOP, even though Python's syntax feels a little odd compared to how classes work in JavaScript.

+### R1D18 (January 21th, 2018)
+I finished the Codecademy Python course.
+The last section was comprised of the fundamentals of I/O. I found it to be easy to pick up and learn, and it will serve useful if I ever work with a Python REST API.